 ISU Calls for Papers on ISS Extension

-COLORADO SPRINGS, Colo.
-(Aug.
-27, 2010) -- The International Space University (ISU) has issued a call for papers for its 15th Annual International Symposium, which will be held Feb.
+The International Space University (ISU) has issued a call for papers on the ISS extension for its 15th Annual International Symposium, which will be held Feb.
 15-17, 2011, in Strasbourg, France.
-The topic is the extension of the International Space Station (ISS).
 The deadline for submitting an approximately 300-word abstract is Oct.
 8, 2010.
 ISU will notify authors of selected papers by Nov.
 3, 2010.

 The symposium is an interdisciplinary international forum that brings together users and providers of space-related systems to discuss problems and formulate innovative solutions.
 As an independent organization, ISU has a winning formula for a “different kind of symposium” that: